bluecmd/fejkon/README.md

 There are some known issues for running under Windows Subsystem for Linux (WSL) and ChromeOS Crostini (external reports).

-For WSL, using Ubuntu 18.04 (LTS) seems to work the best and require no workarounds.

 #### realloc(): invalid pointer

-This seems to happen on Ubuntu 19.04 and newer, including 20.04 LTS.
+This seems to happen on Ubuntu 18.04 and newer, including 20.04 LTS.
 When starting Quartus or some other tools they will crash with the following error message:

 ```